Multicritical Dynamical Triangulations and Topological Recursion: Introduction

 This paper is organized as follows.
-In Section \ref{sec:DT}, after introducing basic quantities, such as the Hamiltonian and amplitudes, in a review of pure DT based on the two-reduced $W^{(3)}$ algebra, we discuss the $m$-th multicritical DT and reformulate the SD equation in terms of the CEO topological recursion.
-In particular, in Section \ref{sec:MultiDTandJTgravity} we uncover a relation with the Jackiw-Teitelboim (JT) gravity that appears in the limit $m \to \infty$ \cite{Saad:2019lba}.
-In Section \ref{sec:CDT}, we make a similar argument for the $m$-th multicritical CDT after introducing a formulation of pure CDT based on the $W^{(3)}$ algebra.
-In Appendices \ref{app:proof_prop}, \ref{app:sp_jt}, and \ref{app:proof_prop_cdt}, we present proofs of several propositions, and in Appendix \ref{app:list_amp} we list several amplitudes computed by the CEO topological recursion.
+In Section~\ref{sec:DT}, after introducing basic quantities such as the Hamiltonian and amplitudes in a review of pure DT based on the two-reduced $W^{(3)}$ algebra, we discuss the $m$-th multicritical DT and reformulate the SD equations in terms of the CEO topological recursion.
+In particular, in Section~\ref{sec:MultiDTandJTgravity} we identify a distinguished specialization of the cosmological constants for which the disk amplitude of the $m$-th multicritical DT reproduces the conformal-background amplitude of the $(2,2m-1)$ minimal string, and we then show that its large-$m$ limit yields the Laplace dual of the JT-gravity disk amplitude after an appropriate normalization.
+In Section~\ref{sec:CDT}, we make a similar argument for the $m$-th multicritical CDT after introducing a formulation of pure CDT based on the full $W^{(3)}$ algebra.
+In Appendices \ref{app:proof_prop} and \ref{app:proof_prop_cdt}, we present proofs of several propositions, and in Appendix~\ref{app:list_amp} we list several amplitudes computed by the CEO topological recursion.